AnyFetch/developers.anyfetch.com/README.md

-# Documentation for Anyfetch API (*aka Cluestr*)
+# Documentation for anyFetch API

-Please visit http://papiel.github.io/cluestr-doc/ to view the documentation.
+Please visit http://papiel.github.io/developers.anyfetch.com to view the documentation.

 This repo should not be used for browsing, but for updating the doc.